shivannis/xandr-docs-public/xandr-docs/articles/invest/use-recommendations-to-target-video-inventory.md

 ---

-# Microsoft Invest - use recommendations to target video inventory
+# Microsoft Invest - Use recommendations to target video inventory

 To act on the new inventory recommendations found under your video line item's **Analytics** tab (in the **Video Inventory Recommendations**